Keyser Söze: Concept and creation

 Director Bryan Singer and writer Christopher McQuarrie originally conceived of The Usual Suspects as five felons meeting in a police line-up.
 Eventually, a powerful underworld figure responsible for their meeting was added to the plot.
 McQuarrie combined this plot with another idea of his based on the true story of John List, who murdered his family and started a new life.
-The name was based on one of McQuarrie's supervisors, though the last name was changed.
+The name was based on one of McQuarrie's supervisors during his time as a copywriter at the firm Richards, Watson, and Gershon, though the last name was changed as the namesake did not want to be associated with a villan.
 McQuarrie settled on Söze after finding it in a Turkish-language dictionary; it comes from the idiom söze boğmak, which means "to talk unnecessarily too much and cause confusion" (literally: to drown in words).

 Keyser Söze's semi-mythical nature was inspired by Yuri, a rumored KGB mole whose existence nobody can confirm, from the spy thriller No Way Out.
 Kint was not originally written to be as obviously intelligent; in the script, he was, according to McQuarrie, "presented as a dummy".
 Spacey and Singer had previously met at a screening for Singer's film Public Access.
 Spacey requested a role in Singer's next film, and McQuarrie wrote the role of Kint specifically for him.
 McQuarrie said he wanted audiences to dismiss Kint as a minor character, as Spacey was not yet well-known.
 Spacey made it more obvious that the character is holding back information, though the depth of his involvement and nature of his secrets remain unrevealed.
 McQuarrie said that he approved of the changes, as it makes the character "more fascinating".